vectorgraphics/Okular-v3d-Plugins/README.md

 Instead of being an entire standalone plugin, the pdf plugin is a modification to the pre-existing poppler plugin, meaning that specific blocks of code need to be insterted in specific locations.

 Start by copying the existing poppler plugin source code folder (located in `releases/version/okular/generators/`) into a new folder named `pdf`.

+Then in the CMakeLists.txt file located in `releases/version/okular/generators/` add the line: `add_subdirectory(odf)` amongst the other `add_subdirectory` function calls.

+Also be sure to comment out the existing `add_subdirectory(poppler)` call, otherwise cmake will complain about building two libraries with the same name.

 Then a few files need to be modified, Here they will all be surounded by comments indicating that they are custom code in order to make them easier to find.